NandhaKishorM/Agri-Robot-/README.md

 - [x] Build 2 program one to move the system in z axis using stepper motor and other to move the arm.
 These two programs work asynchronously.
 - [ ] Robotic motion controll
 - [ ] pesticide spraying mechanism synchronous with the arm
+- [ ] Field testing and eliminate all the wires.
+We didn't eliminate the OAK-D powering cord due to the power need for the module